Silver-washed Fritillary (Argynnis paphia)

 |16322_female_Var_20Jun09 - form valezina||16498_female_Var_23Jun09 - form valezina||2661_female_Var_11Jul06 - form valezina|

 A common species almost everywhere.
-The last four photographs show the form valezina, a variant of the female where both surfaces have a bronze-green suffusion, giving it a superficial similarity to the Cardinal (A. pandora).
-I have only seen one valezina in England, where it is comparatively infrequent, but in one small locality in Var, valezina consistently makes up around 30% of the female paphia population of 20-30, and this has been consistent every year for the past few years.
+Four of the photographs show the form valezina, a variant of the female where both surfaces have a bronze-green suffusion, giving it a superficial similarity to the Cardinal (A. pandora).
+I have only seen one valezina in England, where it is comparatively infrequent, but in Var, valezina consistently makes up around 30% of the female paphia population, and this has been consistent every year.

 |Valezina is sometimes spelt valesina.
 The male paphia has very pronounced sex brands, giving it a more "streaky" appearance, whereas the female seems more "spotted".|

 a male, fresh and quite heavily marked.

 a typical male with very heavy sex brands on veins 1-3 and a smaller one on s4.

 a female of the nominate form, quite heavily marked.

 a female of the form valezina, very heavily marked and appearing almost black in flight.

 a female of the form valezina taking moisture from a damp mud puddle.

 |45023||F||a female valezina, nectaring on cultivated Ice Plants (Hylotelephium spectabile).
 It is a very dark example of this form.
 There were two female paphia nectaring here and both were valezina.||60|